What’s the Difference Between a Tracker and Variable Mortgage?

 Standard variable rate mortgages

-The standard variable rate (SVR) is simply the rate the lender has set as their standard, which isn’t necessarily linked to anything.
-Though the SVR tends to rise when the Bank of England base rate rises, it doesn’t rise by a set percentage and it can also rise (or fall) at any other time, based on other factors.
+The standard variable rate (SVR) is the rate the lender has set as their standard, which isn’t necessarily linked to anything.
+Though the SVR tends to rise when the Bank of England base rate increases, it doesn’t rise by a set percentage, and it can also increase (or fall) at any other time based on other factors.

 Discounted variable rate mortgages

-These mortgages increase and decrease in line with the lender’s SVR, but offer a discount at a set percentage.
+These mortgages increase and decrease in line with the lender’s SVR but offer a discount at a set percentage.
 For example, if the lender’s SVR were 6.5%, the discounted variable rate might be 5.5%.
-If the lender’s SVR were to increase to 7%, the discounted variable rate would increase to 6%.
+If the lender’s SVR increased to 7%, the discounted variable rate would increase to 6%.

 Which is the better option?

-There’s no “best” mortgage type as they all have advantages and disadvantages, but it is worth considering the economic environment and base rate position at the point when you apply.
+There’s no “best” mortgage type, as they all have advantages and disadvantages, but it is worth considering the economic environment and base rate position when you apply.

 We're so confident in our service, we guarantee it.